gpulido/homeassistant-airzone/README.md

 # homeassistant-airzone
-Home Assistant Custom component to manage Aironze installations.
+Home Assistant Custom component to manage Airzone installations.
 It relays on the [python-airzone](https://pypi.org/project/python-airzone/) library to connect to a Innobus / Airzone / LocalAPI installation.

 Currently it supports Innobus, Aidoo and LocalAPI installations.